giros-dit/python-ngsi-ld-client/README.md

 with ngsi_ld_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = ngsi_ld_client.ContextInformationConsumptionApi(api_client)
-    local = True # bool | 6.3.18 Limiting Distributed Operations.
-If local=true then no Context Source Registrations shall be considered as matching to avoid cascading distributed operations (see clause 4.3.6.4).  (optional) link = 'link_example' # str | 6.3.5 JSON-LD @context resolution  In summary, from a developer's perspective, for POST, PATCH and PUT operations, if MIME type is \"application/ld+json\", then the associated @context shall be provided only as part of the request payload body.
-Likewise, if MIME type is \"application/json\", then the associated @context shall be provided only by using the JSON- LD Link header.
+    count = True # bool | 6.3.13 Counting number of results.
+If true, then a special HTTP header (NGSILD-Results-Count) is set in the response.
+Regardless of how many entities are actually returned (maybe due to the \"limit\" URI parameter), the total number of matching results (e.g. number of Entities) is returned.  (optional) limit = 56 # int | 6.3.10 Pagination behaviour.
+It defines the limit to the number of NGSI-LD Elements that shall be retrieved at a maximum as mandated by clause 5.5.9.
+The value 0 is only allowed in combination with the count URI parameter.  (optional) local = True # bool | 6.3.18 Limiting Distributed Operations.
+If local=true then no Context Source Registrations shall be considered as matching to avoid cascading distributed operations (see clause 4.3.6.4).  (optional) options = [ngsi_ld_client.OptionsRepresentation()] # List[OptionsRepresentation] |  (optional) link = 'link_example' # str | 6.3.5 JSON-LD @context resolution  In summary, from a developer's perspective, for POST, PATCH and PUT operations, if MIME type is \"application/ld+json\", then the associated @context shall be provided only as part of the request payload body.
+Likewise, if MIME type is \"application/json\", then the associated @context shall be provided only by using the JSON-LD Link header.
 No mixes are allowed, i.e. mixing options shall result in HTTP response errors.
 Implementations should provide descriptive error messages when these situations arise.
 In contrast, GET and DELETE operations always take their input @context from the JSON-LD Link Header.  (optional) ngsild_tenant = 'ngsild_tenant_example' # str | 6.3.14 Tenant specification.
-The tenant to which the NGSI-LD HTTP operation is targeted.  (optional) query = ngsi_ld_client.Query() # Query |  (optional)
+The tenant to which the NGSI-LD HTTP operation is targeted.  (optional) query = ngsi_ld_client.Query() # Query | Payload body in the request contains a JSON-LD object which represents the query to be performed. (optional)

     try:
         # Query entities based on POST
-        api_response = api_instance.query_batch(local=local, link=link, ngsild_tenant=ngsild_tenant, query=query)
+        api_response = api_instance.query_batch(count=count, limit=limit, local=local, options=options, link=link, ngsild_tenant=ngsild_tenant, query=query)
         print("The response of ContextInformationConsumptionApi->query_batch:\n")
         pprint(api_response)
     except ApiException as e: